 Video Surveillance as a Service (VSaaS)

 VSaas means hosted cloud-based video surveillance.
 It does not require an organization to use a video management system.
 A VSaaS might be viewed as a VMS “lite.”
-However, terms are sometimes used interchangeably in business video surveillance.
+However, terms are sometimes used interchangeably in commercial video surveillance.

 However, IPVM distinguishes the two by noting that “While VSaasS offerings can theoretically deliver similar capabilities as traditional VMSes, many cloud-first VSaaS have simplified user web interfaces with limited deep configuration capability, minimal advanced user features, and limited 3rd party camera support.”